 Today, we’d like to discuss parking tickets, speeding tickets, and the process and costs behind representing these into the hirer’s name.

 Depending on the authority, council or parking firm, a PCN ticket is sent to our funders or suppliers first.
 This can take a while but when they receive it, they represent this into Cocoon’s name.

-On top of this, they charge us an administration charge for processing the ticket and representing it.
+On top of this, the supplier/funder also charge us an administration charge for processing the ticket and representing it.

 Cocoon receives ticket

-The parking firm, authority, council, etc will then represent the ticket and send it across to Cocoon Vehicles via the post.
+The parking firm, authority, council, etc will then represent the ticket and it is sent to ourselves via the post.

 When we receive the ticket, we carry out the following procedure: